 About: Kojic acid is derived from different types of fungi (Aspergillus oryzae in particular) or through the fermentation processes of Japanese rice wine or soy sauce.
 Thus, it is a 'nature derived' skin brightening compound.

 Uses: Kojic acid is used for treating hyperpigmentation (sun spots, age spots, and dark spots) and melasma.
 Kojic acid is sometimes used in the food industry as a natural preservative.
 The main use of Kojic acid powder, however, is in personal care and cosmetic industry.
 It can be found in a number of different types of cosmetic products, including serums, creams, cleansers, lotions and soaps.

-Usage: Kojic acid should be diluted to concentrations of no more than 4 percent in water or a similar medium.
+Usage: Kojic acid should be diluted to concentrations of no more than 4 percent in oil or a similar medium.
 A concentration of 1 to 2 percent is recommended to reduce the chance of skin irritation.
 It is soluble in alcohol or oils.